 - Expenses relating to pre-existing conditions (except to the extent they are made worse by an accident).

-4. Is Med Pay insurance worth the cost?
+4. Med Pay Advantages

-Med Pay coverage is usually well worth the cost.
+In Nevada, Med Pay coverage is usually well worth the cost.
 In addition to covering you in situations other car insurance won’t (such as when you are a pedestrian in a pedestrian accident or at fault for the accident), Med Pay has several other advantages:

 - No deductibles or co-pays like most liability insurance has;